 Excellent - 27%

 So, Snell is literally off the chart.
 But when his fastball inevitably declines with age and hitters no longer fear that offering, they can more easily lay off his secondary stuff.
-This not only leads to fewer strikeouts, but also typically results in more walks.
+This will not only lead to fewer strikeouts, but also typically results in more walks.
 Snell's career walk rate is already 13.3%, which is quite high.
 The average walk rate for a starting pitcher in 2024 was about 10%.
 Simply put, Snell has elite stuff but below-average command.

-Now lets consider durability and reliability.
+Now let’s consider durability and reliability.
 Can Snell stay healthy over the full course of the season, and can he be relied upon to make at least 30 starts?

 Over the course of his nine-year career, Snell has missed time due to adductor, groin, shoulder, and elbow injuries, the last of which required arthroscopic surgery in 2019.
 He even managed to break a toe while moving furniture.